angenibai/can-i-go-outside/README.md

 # Can I Go Outside?
-Official advice for your DMS :)
+Official advice for your DMs 😉

 This messenger bot tells the user where they can go, and what regulations they need to follow.